2008 United States presidential election in Arizona: Analysis

 Arizona has long been a Republican-dominated state.
 At the time, it was represented in the Senate by two Republicans (John McCain and Jon Kyl).
-It has only supported a Democrat for president once in the last 60 years, when Bill Clinton carried it in 1996.
+After 1948, Arizona did not vote Democratic in a presidential race again until 1996, after which it did not vote Democrat again until 2020.
 In addition, both the Arizona Senate and Arizona House of Representatives are controlled by Republicans.
 However, the Governor was Democrat Janet Napolitano, and both parties held four House seats each before the election.

 Arizona was McCain's home state and gave its 10 electoral votes to its favorite son.
 However, he won just under 54% of the vote.
 By comparison, he'd been reelected in 2004 with 77% of the vote, one of the largest margins of victory for a statewide race in Arizona history.
 This led to speculation that the race would have been far closer without McCain on the ballot.
 One major factor is the growing Hispanic vote in the state, a voting bloc that tends to favor the Democrats, although both George W. Bush and John McCain held moderate positions on illegal immigration.

 Arizona politics are dominated by Maricopa and Pima counties, home to Phoenix and Tucson respectively.
 Between them, these two counties cast almost three-fourths of the state's vote and elect a substantial majority of the legislature.
 Maricopa County, a Republican stronghold since 1948, gave McCain an 11-point victory.
 This alone was more than enough to make up for Obama's narrow victory in Democratic-leaning Tucson.
 McCain also did well elsewhere throughout the state, winning the more sparsely populated counties by double digits.